-Via the parametrization you have the opportunity to define a main counting direction for every counter.
-If "none" is selected, the entire counting range is available:
+Via the parameterization you have the opportunity to define a main counting direction for every counter.
+If "none" is chosen, the complete counting range is available:

-Limits Valid range of values
+Limits Valid value range

-Lower count limit -2 147 483 648 (-2 31)
+Lower count limit -2 147 483 648 (-2 )

-Upper count limit +2 147 483 647 (2 31 -1)
+Upper count limit +2 147 483 647 (231-1)

-- Main counting direction forward
+Main counting direction forward

-- Upper restriction of the count range.

-- The counter starts from 0 respectively load value, counts in positive direction up to the parametrized end value -1 and then jumps back to load value with the next following encoder pulse.
+Upper restriction of the count range.
+The counter counts 0 res. load value in positive direction until the parameterized end value -1 and jumps then back to the load value with the next following encoder pulse.

-- Main counting direction backward
+Main counting direction backwards

-- Lower restriction of the count range.

-- The counter starts from parametrized start respectively load value, counts in negative direction up to the parametrized end value +1 and then jumps back to start value with the next following encoder pulse.
+Lower restriction of the count range.
+The counter counts from the parameterized startres. load value in negative direction to the parameterized end value +1 and jumps then back to the start value with the next following encoder pulse.

-Gate function abort/interrupt If the HW gate is enabled, the gate functions only affect the HW gate.
-Opening and closing the software gate has an aborting or interrupting effect:
+Gate function abort/interrupt

+An opening and closing of the SW gate abort or interrupts the count process.

-- Abort count process - The count process starts after closing and reopening the gate, beginning with the load value. - Interrupt count process - The count process continuous after closing and reopening the gate, beginning with the last recent counter value.
+Abort count process

+The count process starts after closing and restart of the gate beginning with the load value.

+Interrupt count process

+The count process continuous after closing and restart of the gate beginning with the last recent counter value.